helmutkaufmann/wn-media-plugin/README.md

 # Winter CMS Media Plugin
 Improved media handling for Winter CMS, including:
 - Winter CMS image resizer replacement: Rendering modern image formats where they can be displayed by the browsers.
-- Advanced image manipulation using the[http://image.intervention.io](Intervention) library.
+- Advanced image manipulation using the [Intervention](http://image.intervention.io) library.

+Note that this is pre-production version of the plugin to demonstrate capabilities.

 ## Installation
 #### composer